 Monitor Financial Statements

 One of the best ways to protect yourself from identity theft is to consistently monitor your financial accounts.
 At First Exchange Bank, we offer a wide range of digital banking tools that put you in charge of finances.
-From online banking, our mobile banking app, and e-statements to automatic text message alerts and telephone banking, firstLink Banking from First Exchange Bank allows you to monitor your accounts 24/7 to help you catch any authorized transactions.
+From online banking, our mobile banking app, and e-statements to automatic text message alerts and telephone banking, firstLink Banking from First Exchange Bank allows you to monitor your accounts 24/7 to help you catch any unauthorized transactions.
 And, if you’re enrolled in Medicare, regularly review your statements to make sure your Medicare ID isn’t being used for fraudulent purposes.

 First Exchange Bank is here to help you with identity theft prevention!